 Shawme-Crowell State Forest

 The best place to access the trails is at the back of the forest near the camper's dumping station.
-From there you will see one trail heading off into the woods, and another a short distance away across a clearing.
+From there you will see one trail heading off into the woods, another right behind the utility shed and a third a short distance away across a clearing.
 I suggest starting with the one across the clearing.
 Expect to enjoy yourself here.
 A good rider could cover all of the Forest's trails in a couple of hours, but with one or two exceptions they are just as much fun in both directions.

 From the Cape Cod Canal Follow Rte.
 6 over the Sagamore bridge to exit 2 and the intersection with Rte.
 130 in Sandwich.
 Follow Rte.
 130 into Sandwich and follow the State Forest signs 3 miles to the Forest entrance which will be on your left.